oslugr/yapc-eu/README.md

-yapc-eu
+YAPC::Europe 2015
 =======

-Bid for holding fof YAPC-EU in 2015 in Granada, Spain.
+Information about YAPC-EU in 2015 in Granada, Spain.